wenceorg/comp4187/site/content/coursework2.md

    and any interesting things you found in your numerical experiments.
    No need to prepare anything specific.

-You should submit to LearnUltra only the commit hash of the code on github you want us to mark.
+You should submit to LearnUltra a single text file containing only the commit hash of the code on GitHub you want us to mark.
+Please add your CIS user id to the `README.md` in the template repository.

 After submission, please contact the lecturers to arrange a time for the oral exam.
 Please do so within 5 days of the submission deadline.